Pollution regulator issues environmental notices to Coal India

-NEW DELHI (Reuters) - The pollution regulator for the central Indian state of Odisha issued notices to Coal India mines with combined annual capacity of 20 million tonnes over environmental failings, according to a document seen by Reuters on Friday.
+NEW DELHI (Reuters) - The pollution regulator for Odisha issued notices to Coal India mines with combined annual capacity of 20 million tonnes over environmental failings, according to a document seen by Reuters on Friday.

 The notices, issued in July and August to 2 mines, said that inspections found that the sludge treatment plant in one of the mines was defunct and that the water sprinkling systems to keep dust under control were inadequate, among other things.